What AGENTS.md Does

 The format is plain markdown.
 No required fields.
 No YAML frontmatter.
 No special syntax.
 Write headings and bullet points.
 The agent parses the text and adjusts its behavior accordingly.

-What to Include in AGENTS.md
+Recommended Sections: What to Include in AGENTS.md

 Build & Test Commands